AI2EJAY/Sprint-Challenge-Node-Express/Review.md

 ## How can we partition our application into sub-applications?

 You have to create new files.
 In this case a file for the actionModel & projectModel as well as an index.js.
-In the index.js you have to use a command along thee lines of
+In the index.js you have to use a command along thee lines of:

+const projectModel = require("./projectModel")

 server.use('/projectModel', projectModel);

+that links a route.

 then in the projectModel.js we would need to import express, create router = express.Router(); & then export it at the bottom with module.exports = router.